Nether403/Webknot/README.md

 ## 📊 Performance Metrics

-LovaBolt is optimized for speed and efficiency:
+WebKnot is optimized for speed and efficiency:

 ### Bundle Size
 - **Initial Bundle**: <500KB gzipped